Cervical Spine Syndrome: Symptoms, Causes and Routine

 - Ergonomic optimization: Adjust your workstation (tips for office work)

-- Injection therapy: Facet joint infiltrations for treatment-resistant symptoms
+- Injection training: Facet joint infiltrations for routine-resistant symptoms

 - Surgery: Only for severe nerve compression with neurological deficits — rarely needed